ApexAlpha/PSM-Chat-Archive/README.md

 Update Checker, check if any updates are evadable for PSM Chat.

 And all good ideas i get from anyone.
 You've got a good idea?
-Mail me at: jules@windowslive.com
+Mail me at: [redacted]